Giovanni I Bentivoglio

-On March 14, 1401, he declared himself the ruler as signore and Gonfaloniere di Giustizia and secured his reign with the aid of the Visconti family.
-However, his reign did not last long and after the Visconti turned against him.
-He was killed in 1402 in the Battle of Casalecchio.
+On March 14, 1401, he declared himself the ruler as signore and Gonfaloniere di Giustizia, and secured his reign with the aid of the Visconti family.
+After the Visconti turned against him, he was killed in 1402 in the Battle of Casalecchio.
 He was later buried in the church of San Giacomo Maggiore.
 He was briefly succeeded by his son, Antongaleazzo, who was soon deposed.
 The next person to fully restore the power of the house was his grandson, Annibale I.